gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 Of course, this assumes that each cell is a pure function of its inputs, which may not always be the case.
 For example, if a cell reads from a file or makes a network request, it may produce different outputs even if its inputs haven't changed.
 In these cases, the user can manually force a re-execution of the cell.

 If you know a cell is impure, you can mark it so that it always re-executes when any of its descendants are run.
-This can be inefficient, but since we cache execution results, impure cell updates only cascade if the impure cell's output does not match the output from the last execution.
+This could lead to the impure cell running quite frequently, but since we cache execution results, impure cell updates only cascade if the impure cell's output does not match the output from the last execution.

 ### Language server